-·Validate the results of the computational tools and group should provide recommendations for legislation and disseminate the findings to the simulator trials with available experimental data. appropriate authorities and parties concerned
+It is anticipated that the outputs from this AG would be used to provide recommendations for legislation and disseminate the findings to the appropriate authorities and parties concerned

-Members of the HC/AG-23 group are:
+Members of the HC/AG-23 group are: AG-23 group are:

-University of Liverpool Technical University Delff CIRA ONERA Technical University Munich NTOA DLR NLR G. Barakos M. Pavel A. Visingardi P. M. Basset F. Campagnolo S. Voutsinas P. Lehmann R. Bakker
+G. Barakos University of Liverpool

+M. Pavel Technical University Del

+A. Visingardi CIRA

+P. M. Basset ONERA

+F. Campagnolo Technical University

+Munich

+S. Voutsinas NTUA

+P. Lehmann DLR

+R. Bakker NLR

+GARTFUR Responsable: ahle:

+J. Hakkaart NLR